 Everyone has had an unexpected year, some more than others.
 It’s hard to get back to “normal” after our world was flipped upside down during the previous year.
 For many, mental and physical health have both been greatly impacted.
 Many are wondering, where do I begin and how can I start to feel like me again.
 Setting timely and realistic goals will help get you back on track without the additional stressors.
-Using the SMART acronym will help get you on the right path.
+Using the SMART acronym (acronym like Dr Mrs Vandertramp) will help get you on the right path.

 If you are considering professional intervention contact us today.